ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/average-computation.md

 ```

 Please note that the provided source code does not contain all of the
 functionality to produce this output.
-As explained in the next section, you are
+As explained in the next section, you
-invited to add all of the missing features to ensure that `average` produces the
+should add all of the missing features to ensure that `average` produces the
 expected output.
 Once the program is working correctly, it should produce all of
 the expected output described in this section.